sami-sinnari/MilestoneProject4/README.md

 And lastly, to all slack members that took time to look into my Project and point out my misses, I express my sincere thanks.

 #### [Back to Contents](#contents)

+---

+This site was built for educational purposes only.
+If you find any content not mentioned in [**Credits**](https://github.com/sami-sinnari/MilestoneProject4#credits) that violates the copyrights, please contact me on samisinnari@gmail.com

+---